dragonwasrobot/json-schema-to-elm/README.md

 corresponding Elm output.
 Likewise, representations of each of the different JSON schema types are described in the `lib/types` folder.

+The tool aims to produce `elm-make`-like errors if something is missing, mispelled or cannot be resolved in the supplied JSON schema file(s).
+If you experience errors that look more like stack traces, feel free to open an issue so it can be fixed.

 ## Example

 If we supply `js2e` with the following JSON schema file, `definitions.json`: